lampert History, Family Crest & Coats of Arms

 "Lambert, Lanbert 'land-bright', a popular name from the 12th century, [was] probably introduced from Flanders where St Lambert of Maestricht was highly venerated."

 The surname lampert was first found in Surrey where they were descended from the ancient Count of Mons and Louvain, born 940 A.D. died 1004.
 His three sons were Baldwin, Ralph, and Hugh Lambert.
 Accompanying Duke William to England at the Battle of Hastings, a Norman chief, Haco Lambert acquired lands from Duke William and is recorded in the Domesday Book.

 Descended was Henry Fitz Lambert living in 1235 who was a benefactor of the church at Lincoln.
 Early records of the family were found the in the parish of Kirkby in Malham Dale in the West Riding of Yorkshire.

 "The church is a large and handsome building, of the style that prevailed in the reign of Henry VII., and is the burial-place of the Lambert family, of whom General Lambert was distinguished, on the side of Cromwell, in the civil war."

-Important Dates for the lampert family
+Early History of the lampert family

 This web page shows only a small excerpt of our lampert research.
 Another 138 words (10 lines of text) covering the years 1150, 1153, 1532, 1536, 1601, 1619, 1684, 1660, 1615, 1659, 1600, 1660, 1628, 1691, 1647, 1649, 1649, 1702, 1742 and are included under the topic Early lampert History in all our PDF Extended History products and printed products wherever possible.